|

 the best reduction in multipath since the vertical beamwidth is already very

-assembly.
-This boom assembly uses a fiberglass tube to prevent the boom from
+This boom assembly uses a fiberglass tube to prevent the boom from becoming a

-becoming a active element in the antenna system.
-Each antenna mount clamps to
+active element in the antenna system.
+Each antenna mount clamps to the boom and

-the boom and allows for easy adjustments to the spacing between antennas.
-I
+allows for easy adjustments to the spacing between antennas.
+I started with a

 Results